|

 Deborah Minter

-Bush Balladeers are supposed to be weather-beaten craggy old men… aren’t they?
 Certainly not these days, with young MELISSA BAJRIC promoting a brand new image of fresh faced beauty to the genre, along with other handsome young faces such as AMOS MORRIS and ANITA REE.
 Melissa has become quite an accomplished writer as well, as her new album proves, with title track Small Town Girl just one of five of her own compositions of the twelve tracks.
-Morning Bird is a sweet waltz-time track with an engaging yodelling refrain.
-Luckiest Girl is happy and upbeat.
-Listen To The Rain brings encouragement to rain-starved farmers.
-Little Girl In Me reminds us just how young this fresh talent still is.
-Melissa also has recorded several favourite classics, Truck Drivin’ Man, Are You Wasting My Time and Wind-Up Gramophone.
-Her delicate vibrato is gentle and sweet to the ear - not weather-beaten or craggy or old at all!
-Drover DE008CD

 Capital News June 2006 Vol